ribbondz/rsv/README.md

 -f "0N>10"           -->  first column > 10 numerically
 -f "0N>10&2=pattern" -->  first column > 10 numerically, AND the third column equals to <pattern>

-NOTE: 1. only & (AND) operation is supported, | (OR) operation is not supported.
+NOTE: 1. only & (AND) operation is supported, | (OR) operation is not supported;
+      2. quotes are needed when the filter contains special chars, e.g., &, > or <;
-      2. The filter option can be omitted to select all rows.
+      3. The filter option can be omitted to select all rows.

 column selection syntax:
 -c 0,1,2,5   -->    cols [0,1,2,5]